muslemomar/crypto-watch/README.md

 # CryptoWatch

-Welcome to CryptoWatch - Your Cryptocurrency Tracking Solution
+Welcome to Crypto Watch - Your Cryptocurrency Tracking Solution

 ## Overview

-CryptoWatch is a web application that empowers users to stay informed about the latest values of various cryptocurrencies.
+Crypto Watch is a web application that empowers users to stay informed about the latest values of various cryptocurrencies.

 ## Features